nogibjj/Generating-Yu-Gi-Oh-Monsters-From-Archetypes/README.md

 9. Is there a better approach than using an archetype to define the training data?
 What about monster cards, card types, card series' origins, pixel similarities?

 **Note to Eric and Jiwon** : Divide these questions by domain questions and experimental research questions, remember to research the space well to know what people are doing.
 The research is two fold : how do people generate fake cards (Pok'emon is the most famous) and what techniques from machine learning (Text and CV) are most app for this problem?

+**Note to Jiwon**: Thank you for doing my Dream ML project with me.

+**Other Note to Jiwon**: I've put up with your annoying existence for a full year, but one in-class semester.
+I will endure a bit more just to torment you further, woman.